Have an Idea? Now What?

 Computer Aided Drawing (CAD)

 Today, finding a 3D CAD developer isn’t very hard.
 And one document you will want to get familiar with is an NDA.
 It will protect you and your idea from being shared with others.
 CAD creation will help make certain your product can be produced with the necessary functionality.
 It can help you decide on base materials, and help calculate a base estimated cost.
+Also known as a 3D model.

 Types Of Prototypes